andaze/hugo-jobs/content/message/mistake/_index.en.md

 ---

-Now that you have an idea of what it's like to work at Andaz, let's take a look at the Hanzomon area and the surrounding area.
+Now that you have an idea of what it's like to work at Andaze, let's take a look at the Hanzomon area and the surrounding area.
 Next, we'll take a look at the Hanzomon area where the office is located and the surrounding information.